 The hiking in the area is also something the Wilderness Center is happy to introduce you to.
 Be it with instructions or on guided tours.

 The walk along the river Jökulsá in Fljótsdalur is truly a dazzling one with numerous waterfalls cascading down.
 One of the best waterfalls to see in the area is Hengifoss, known as the hanging waterfall or the waterfall with the red stripes.

 The hiking and walking tours in the area are all packed with endless tales and folklore but the area is known for its long tradition of storytelling.

 The hot spring spa is yet another authentic Icelandic touch which many of the guests consider being a highlight.
 This hot spring spa has been designed and built in the same way the Vikings used to do when they utilized the warmth of the ground for bathing just as you can do when visiting.

-The exhibition at the Wilderness Centre opened in 2016 and covers a 3 kilometer (1,86 miles) long trail where guests are invited to explore and experience the spirit of the old farm buildings and learn about the livelihood of the people who lived in the area in the 19th and 20th century.
-It is through this exhibition that guests can completely immerse themselves in the past and gather a deep understanding of Iceland’s heritage.
+The exhibition at the Wilderness Center opened in 2016 and covers a 3 kilometer (1,86 miles) long trail.
+Guests are invited to explore and experience the spirit of the old farm buildings and learn about the livelihood of the people who lived in the area in the 19th and 20th century.

 Other activities and tour options from the center are fishing in the nearby river, the rental of mountain bikes, crossing a river on a rope bridge to explore an abandoned farm, stargaze in a specialized hut and so much more.
 See below for tours in the area!